morin-berk/TextPiece/README.md

 ## Installation
 The service uses Docker.

-**docker-compose up --build** to build the image and run the web service for the first time.
+**docker-compose up --build** to build an image and run the web service for the first time.

 **docker-compose down** to stop the container.

-**docker-compose up -d** to run the container the next time.
+**docker-compose up -d** to run the container next times.

 ## Getting started
 The web service runs on *localhost:8080*